 Tell physicians something they don’t know

-Showing physicians stale information is number one reason why they don’t want to see your reps anymore.
+Showing physicians stale information is the number one reason why they don’t want to see your reps anymore.
 In a recent study, the majority of physicians stated that sales reps are wasting their time showing them the information they already know or have found themselves.
 Therefore this is the first problem you have to solve.

-Stating the important information about your product or device should remain the focus of your sales visit but make sure to enrich your presentation with important, but lesser known information that could further educate and engage physicians without straying too far away from the topic.
+Stating the important information about your product or device should remain the focus of your sales visit but make sure to enrich your presentation with important, but lesser-known information that could further educate and engage physicians without straying too far away from the topic.

 Visualize your presentation

-Sales reps visits include conversations followed by brochures, pamphlets, and similar materials but this approach seems to be stale as well.
+Sales reps’ visits include conversations followed by brochures, pamphlets, and similar materials but this approach seems to be stale as well.
 The times have changed and it’s time for sales reps to use some new tricks to freshen up their act.

-The recent study showed that HCPs are more satisfied with sales reps who use tablets during their visit, so make sure your reps have one in their hands next time they knock on physician’s door.
+A recent study showed that HCPs are more satisfied with sales reps who use tablets during their visit, so make sure your reps have one in their hands next time they knock on the physician’s door.
 Tablets can be used to visualize the data and show the processes sales reps are talking about.

-Reps can use them to show graphs or videos that explain the effects of their medical product or a device.
+Reps can use them to show graphs or videos that explain the effects of their medical product or device.
 Not only that this will breathe new life into your sales rep’s presentation but a medical video will also make your meeting more impactful and more memorable.